Sheue-yann Cheng

-Sheue-yann Cheng (born 1939) is an American molecular geneticist who pioneered the development of mouse models to understand the molecular basis of diseases due to mutations of thyroid hormone receptors.
+Sheue-yann Cheng is a Taiwanese-American molecular geneticist who pioneered the development of mouse models to understand the molecular basis of diseases due to mutations of thyroid hormone receptors.
 Cheng is a senior investigator at the National Cancer Institute and chief of the gene regulation section.

 Education

 Sheue-yann Cheng completed a B.S. from the National Taiwan University in 1961.
 She earned a Ph.D. in pharmaceutical chemistry at the UCSF Medical Center.
 Her dissertation in 1966 was titled, Nonclassical steroid analogues.
 Cheng's dissertation committee included Manfred E. Wolff, Henry Rapoport, and Berton E. Ballard.
 She was a postdoctoral researcher at the University of Chicago and the National Institute of Diabetes and Digestive and Kidney Diseases.

 Career

 Cheng joined the National Cancer Institute (NCI) as a principal investigator in 1979 and was promoted to gene regulation section chief in 1991.
 She was promoted to the rank of senior investigator in 2016.

 Cheng served as a regular member of the NIH Molecular and Cellular Endocrinology Study Session and as an advisor for Howard Hughes Medical Institute-NIH Research Scholars.
-She served as a women scientist advisor of the NCI Center of Cancer Research.
+She served as a women's scientist advisor of the NCI Center of Cancer Research.
 Currently she is an associate editor of Thyroid, associate editor-in-chief of the American Journal of Cancer Research, associate editor of Frontier-Endocrinology-Thyroid and also is on the editorial boards of several prominent journals.